makerdao/dockerized-auction-keeper/README.md

 ### Optional additions

-Other auction keepers can be added in `docker-compose.yml` e.g. for a flapper keeper
+Other auction keepers can be added in `docker-compose.yml`.

 ### Note on using Windows Subsystem for Linux
 As Docker Desktop is not able to access the filesystem of WSL, you need to copy `dockerized-aution-keeper` somewhere in the `/c/` path and run it from there. e.g. `/c/Users/username/dev/dockerized-auction-keeper` instead of `/home/username/dev/dockerized-auction-keeper`.